Social responsibility: Individual social responsibility

+One can be socially responsible passively, by avoiding engaging in socially harmful acts, or actively, by performing activities that advance social goals.
+Social responsibility has an intergenerational aspect, since the actions of one generation have consequences for their posterity, and also can be more or less respectful for their ancestors.

+Social responsibility can require a degree of boldness or courage.
+Alexander Solzhenitsyn, for example, believed that "we have gotten used to regarding as valor only valor in war (or the kind that's needed for flying in outer space), the kind which jingle-jangles with medals.
+We have forgotten another concept of valor—civil valor.
+And that's all our society needs, just that, just that, just that!".

+Another way to be socially responsible is by being careful not to spread information that you have not diligently vetted for its truth.
+In the modern information environment, "the stakes of credulity are simply too high," says Francisco Mejia Uribe.
+Socially responsible people have "the moral obligation to believe only what we have diligently investigated."
+And a socially responsible person "in her capacity as communicator of belief... has the moral responsibility not to pollute the well of collective knowledge and instead to strive to sustain its integrity."

 Scientists and engineers

 Are scientists and engineers morally responsible for the negative consequences that result from applications of their knowledge and inventions?
 If scientists and engineers take pride in the positive achievements of science and technology, shouldn't they also accept responsibility for the negative consequences related to the use or abuse of scientific knowledge and technological innovations?
 Scientists and engineers have a collective responsibility to examine the values embedded in the research problems they choose and the ethics of how they share their findings with the public.

 Committees of scientists and engineers are often involved in planning governmental and corporate research programs, including those devoted to the development of military technologies and weaponry.
 Many professional societies and national organizations, such as the National Academy of Sciences and the National Academy of Engineering in the United States, have ethical guidelines (see Engineering ethics and Research ethics for the conduct of scientific research and engineering).
 Scientists and engineers, individually and collectively, have a special and greater responsibility than average citizens with respect to the generation and use of scientific knowledge.

 Some argue that because of the complexity of social responsibility in research, scientists and engineers should not be blamed for all the evils created by new scientific knowledge and technological innovations.
 First, there is fragmentation and diffusion of responsibility: Because of the intellectual and physical division of labor, the resulting fragmentation of knowledge, the high degree of specialization, and the complex and hierarchical decision-making process within corporations and government research laboratories, it is exceedingly difficult for individual scientists and engineers to control the applications of their innovations.
 This fragmentation of work and decision-making results in fragmented moral accountability, often to the point where "everybody involved was responsible but none could be held responsible."